csulbying/2018Spring/01-setup/setup.md

 ### 2.1 Create a Github Repository

-Create a new repository in Github, give it a unique name such as `First-Project` and a description.
+Create a new repository in Github, give it a unique name such as `first-project` and a description.
 By default, it is "Public" that is accessible to anyone.
 Check the "Initialize this repository with a README" option to let GitHub create an initial `README.md` file.

 There are two buttons above the "Create repository" button.
 For "Add .gitignore", select the "Node".
 For "Add a license", select "Apache License 2.0" or any one you like.
 Then click the "Create repository" button to create the repository.